Preparing for a Veterinary Career

 Most jurisdictions allow you to take the NAVLE when you’re about six months away from graduating from your veterinary medicine program.

-Pass a Certification Exam: VTNE
+Pass a Licensure Exam: VTNE®

 To become a licensed veterinary technician, most jurisdictions require a passing score on the Veterinary Technician National Exam (VTNE).